-I had a wonderful time chatting about my latest book Love’s Portrait with Clare Lydon on the Lesbian Book Club.
+I had a wonderful time chatting about my book Love’s Portrait with Clare Lydon on the Lesbian Book Club.
 We also chatted about the craft of writing, the importance of never giving up, and why Leicester is the perfect canvas for my stories.

 Love’s Portrait…I loved it, it’s got a bit of class and a gentle pace that curls around you.

-In November 2017, I attended a writing workshop exploring the work of 19th Century Leicester campaigners, Elizabeth Heyrick and Susanna Watts who inspired the fictional Edith and Josephine.
+In November 2017, I attended a creative writing workshop exploring the work of 19th Century Leicester campaigners, Elizabeth Heyrick and Susanna Watts who inspired the fictional Edith and Josephine.
 The historic city of Leicester and New Walk Museum inspired the fictional settings in Love’s Portrait.
 You can even wander in the footsteps of my characters on a virtual walking tour.
-Find out more about Love’s Portrait.

 Love’s Portrait – Book Blurb